muhammad-fiaz/json-c/docs/api/index.md

 - create null, boolean, and string values
 - serialize values and free serialized output

-If you need array indexing, object removal, file opening, or file closing, handle that in your application code or add the missing API surface before documenting it.
+If you need array indexing, object removal, file opening, or file closing, handle that in your application code.
+Those helpers are not exported yet.

 ## Typical flow